lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 # Experimental setup

-The first required step for performing a meta-analysis of a *Cas-mediated PCR-free enrichment protocol* based sequencing study is to define the experimental design.
+The first required step for running a structural variation discovery workflow is to define the experimental design.

-The example data included with this tutorial describes a Cas-mediated enrichment experiment that targets the HTT gene.
-The enriched sequence library has been sequenced using a single MinION flowcell on a GridION sequencing device.
-To manage the sizes of the datasets downloaded, the example dataset provided has been filtered to select for only the sequence reads on **`Chromosome 4`**.
-The example data is therefore a **synthetic dataset** - but no other enrichment or modification of the sequences has been performed.
+INSERT SOME TEXT ON WHAT CAN BE TUNED, REQUIRED FILE INPUTS AND RECOMMENDATIONS FOR DEPTH OF COVERAGE

 The design for the tutorial is defined within a YAML format configuration file (**`config.yaml`**).
 The tutorial's file is shown in the figure below.